Follow Us

 • Don't let someone who is having symptoms drive themselves to the hospital.
 If you are having symptoms, don't drive yourself.

-• Make sure the door to your home is unlocked.
+• Make sure that the door to your home is unlocked

-• Make sure you have a phone with you.
+• Make sure that you have a phone with you

 • Sit in a comfortable chair and wait for help to arrive.